anonymousoxford/PenguinAssignment/README.md

 main_penguin123.rmd is the final file which contains my answers to all questions, including question 3.

-main_penguin123.rmd shows the final knitted R markdown file as a pdf
+main_penguin123.rmd shows the final knitted R markdown file as a pdf.